A Theory of Consciousness from a Materialistic Point of View

 Feelings, places, players, outcomes, perceived intent, and many more.
 But feelings seem to be the aspect encoded that carries with it the most information.
 Perhaps even one of the most used “base” general categories our mind uses for quick reference when retrieving relevant memory associations with new situations.

 Feelings are not just a single piece of information.
 Feelings encode a great deal of information beyond the feeling itself dependent on the situation.
+Like the saying goes “A picture is worth a thousand words.”
+The same goes for feelings.
 Feelings are a base general category that our brains use to associate situations.
-Feelings are a deviation from homeostasis in an attempt to warn us of things that are not in the best interest of survival.
+Feelings are a deviation from homeostasis in an attempt to warn us of things perceived that are not in the best interest of survival.
 Since our minds are predictive engines, these deviations from homeostasis apply not only to the present situation, but also to our analysis of the past and our prediction of the future, no matter how far in advance that prediction is.

 What are feelings?

-Feelings are a biological deviation from optimal functionality, from biological or psychological stimulus, to convey information for immediate action or memory encoding for future prediction.
+Feelings are a biological deviation from optimal functionality.
+They are caused by biological or psychological stimulus, and convey information for immediate action and memory encoding for future prediction.

 That feeling of dread for an upcoming situation you don’t like is the association of tension in your muscles, maybe a bit of indigestion, perhaps even raised adrenal activity to facilitate the fight or flight response.